MiaLWGH/WiSTraining/README.md

    Note:
    - Please finish all steps in "Prerequisites".
 For macOS, you can find "Windows App" instead of RDP client in ACME.
-   - If you use default network settings, security group already allows traffic from 0.0.0.0/0 for port 3389.
    - Follow the steps in "Retrieve the administrator password".
    - Follow the steps in "Connect to your Windows instance".
      - Step 2: open Windows App